 What is gross profit?

-The formula for gross profit is:
+The gross profit formula is:

-Net sales is what you get by taking your business’ total sales and deducting any returns, discounts, allowances, damaged goods and bad debt.
+Net sales revenue is what you get by taking your business’ total sales and deducting any returns, discounts, allowances, damaged goods and bad debt.

 - Materials costs